 - The dealer, if they sold the at-fault vehicle

 There are multiple reasons why a person would be able to hold a manufacturer or dealer liable for their injuries.
-Breach of warranty, negligence, and strict liability are only three legal theories that would entitle an injured driver or passenger to compensation, and they're more than enough.
+Breach of warranty, negligence, and strict liability are only three legal theories that would entitle an injured driver or passenger to compensation.
 One of our Florida auto defect lawyers can explain how Florida laws apply to your case and review your options.

 Here is a brief explanation of the reasons why you may be entitled to an auto defect lawsuit:

-- Breach of Warranty: Your vehicle did not operate at the safety or reliability your car manufacturer promised it would-either implicitly or explicitly.
+- Breach of Warranty: Your vehicle did not operate at the safety your car manufacturer promised it would—either implicitly or explicitly.

 - Negligence: Manufacturers have an obligation to ensure that their products meet established safety standards.

 - Strict Liability: Car manufacturers are subject to strict liability—which means those harmed by their products do not have to prove negligence or harmful intent to file a valid claim.

 “How Do I Know If the Dealer or Maker Is Liable For My Injuries?”

 A manufacturer or vehicle dealer, but not an individual who is not in the vehicle sales business, may be liable for breach of express or implied warranty.
 A breach of warranty may occur if there was an error in the design of the vehicle, if a particular vehicle was put together poorly, or if the components installed on the vehicle did not perform properly.